flaviovs/ubadges/README.md

 	3. Replace multiple space between words with 1 space character

-	4. If you want to associate extra unique data to the ubadge, append a NEWLINE (0x0A, "\n") character followed by the extra data.
+	4. If you want to associate extra unique data to the ubadge, append a new line character (0x0A, "\n") character followed by the extra data.

 3. Hash the resulting string using MD5